KSU-GEOG-728/GitHub-FirstPythonScript/README.md

 4. Script includes many examples of good and concise commenting.
 5. Script includes a complete "header" section with correct information.

-## Challenge:
+## Rubric:

-See if you can find and apply the built-in Python function that will automatically round your final answer to two decimal places.
+Review the assignment rubric available on Canvas for additional details on how your work will be assessed.

 ## Submission:

-Commit your code changes to your assignment repository on GitHub.
+Commit your code changes for <code>GitHub-FirstPythonScript</code> to your assignment repository on GitHub.